Union: Half of Harvey Fire Department laid off after court orders payment to pension fund

 "Despite this unprecedented move by the state comptroller, the city will remain safe and secure despite the possibility of massive layoffs," said Harvey Mayor Eric Kellogg.

-Tuesday morning, Harvey officials were speaking with the state comptroller's representatives.
+On Tuesday morning, Harvey officials were speaking with the state comptroller's representatives.
 The Harvey comptroller said pensions will not be sustainable going forward and Harvey's city attorney said the city is planning on filing appeal to stop the state from withholding funds.

-Police Chief Gregory Thomas says Harvey will stay protected.
+Thomas said Harvey will stay protected.

-"If there's any light at the end of the tunnel, if there's any reason to have any joy at this moment, these men and women looked at my face and told me they're standing behind me and they're standing behind these citizens, and that's commendable," Chief Thomas said.
+"If there's any light at the end of the tunnel, if there's any reason to have any joy at this moment, these men and women looked at my face and told me they're standing behind me and they're standing behind these citizens, and that's commendable," he said.

 Harvey officials say employees will be paid on Friday, but after that, no one knows if they can pay their bills.